 Authorize.net is a credit card processor by Cybersource, a subsidiary of Visa, that was launched in 1996.
 Authorize.net processes billions of dollars of online and point of sale transactions.
 Authorize.net is available to Canada, the United States, Australia, the United Kingdom, and parts of Europe (http://www.authorize.net/international/).

 FirstData is a credit card processor that was established in 1971 and began online processing of credit cards in 1998.
 They are available for North and South America, Europe, and parts of Asia, Africa and the Middle East (http://www.firstdata.com/global-selector.html).

 PayPal is available to 203 countries and supports transactions made in more than 100 currencies.
 PayPal permits funds to be withdrawn to bank accounts in 57 currencies and /or hold a balance in the PayPal account in 26 currencies.
-PayPal does not require any special set up requirements on your website but an application approval is required for a PayPal Adaptive account for chained or pre-authorized payments.
+PayPal does not require any special set up requirements on your website but an application approval is required for a PayPal Adaptive account (for pre-2017 sites) for chained or pre-authorized payments.